 Marie Scott is an incarcerated writer, peer facilitator, legal aid assistant, and advocate for children with incarcerated parents.
 After being sentenced to LWOP at age 19 in Philadelphia County, Scott, now 67, has transformed her life through education and mentorship.
 In 1974, Scott was convicted of felony murder for acting as a lookout in a gas station robbery, during which her co-defendant killed a station attendant.
 A survivor of childhood abuse, Scott developed a substance use disorder at a young age.
 During the time of the robbery, she was under the influence of pills given to her by her co-defendant, which impaired her ability to make rational decisions.
-She had no prior knowledge that her co-defendant would kill the attendant.13 sociology, and authored a bill calling on state agencies to study the needs of children with incarcerated parents.
-She is a petitioner in a case challenging Pennsylvania's mandatory LWOP sentences for felony murder, for which The Sentencing Project has submitted an amicus brief.14
+She had no prior knowledge that her co-defendant would kill the attendant.

+In her 47 years of incarceration, Scott has completed paralegal training, earned her associate degree in sociology, and authored a bill calling on state agencies to study the needs of children with incarcerated parents.
+She is a petitioner in a case challenging Pennsylvania's mandatory LWOP sentences for felony murder, for which The Sentencing Project has submitted an amicus brief.